Close

 If you forgot to get your tickets in advance, or your preferred date is sold out, all is not lost.
 Italy is packed with incredible smaller museums and galleries.

-Churches are a two-for-one destination in an Italian summer—not only do you get to see incredible art, architecture, and religious icons, you get to enjoy the “natural” air conditioning of a cool, dark building.
+Churches are a two-for-one destination in an Italian summer—not only do you get to see incredible art in Italy, architecture, and religious icons, you get to enjoy the “natural” air conditioning of a cool, dark building.

 Do remember to dress appropriately if you’re visiting any churches, basilicas, or cathedrals.
 For women, that means no bared backs or midriffs, covered shoulders, and skirts or shorts that hit just above the knee.
 Men should wear trousers or long shorts with a short- or long-sleeved shirt.

 Rome’s Christian Catacombs are another naturally air-conditioned attraction worthy of a visit.
-If you’re looking for a great way to spend a couple of hours out of the Italian sun, you’ll love a tour of the Catacombs and the Capuchin Crypt.
+If you’re looking for a great way to spend a couple of hours out of the Italian sun, you’ll love a tour of the Catacombs and the Capuchin Crypt in Rome.

 Chiusa means “closed” in Italian—and you can expect most restaurants, shops, and businesses to lock their doors and settle down for a rest after lunch.
 Riposo, that two- to four-hour afternoon break, is a time-honored tradition in Italy.

 Our advice?
 Don’t fight it—embrace it!
-Retreat to your air-conditioned room during the hottest afternoon hours and use the time to nap, read a book, or journal about your travels.
-You’ll be fresh and well-rested for an evening of dining, exploring the city, or enjoying the nightlife.
+Retreat to your air-conditioned room during the hottest afternoon hours and use the time to nap, read a book, or journal about your travels in Italy.
+You’ll be fresh and well-rested for an evening of dining in Italy, exploring the city, or enjoying the nightlife.

 Rome is famous for its beautiful fountains—as are most cities in Italy.